sanamumtaz/react-boilerplate/README.md

 # React TypeScript Webpack Babel Setup Template

-This is a template/boilerplate that can be used to build **React** webapps in **TypeScript** with **Webpack** as module loader.
-It was initialized using create-react-app typescript template.
-The template contains support for following loaders and modules:
+This is a template/boilerplate that can be used to build **React** webapps written in **TypeScript** with **Webpack** as module loader.
+This boilerplate contains support for following loaders and modules:

 -   [Babel](https://babeljs.io/)
 -   `css-loader` and `style-loader`